rahulkumar75/Ai_Virtual_Voice_Assistant/README.md

 # Usage
 1. Start the Application
 * Run the main script to start the virtual assistant.
-* Ensure your microphone is working properly as the assistant listens for voice commands.
+* Ensure your microphone is working properly as the assistant listens to voice commands.

 2. Interact with the Assistant